Overview of Hawaii Taxes

 Hawaii Property Taxes

-The state of Hawaii has the lowest property tax rates in the nation.
-The state’s average effective property tax rate is just 0.28%.
-Although the state’s average home value of over $500,000 is higher than that of any other state, the typical Hawaii homeowner pays just $1,400 in property taxes each year.
-That is $700 less than the U.S. average.
+There's no state in the U.S. that has a lower property tax rate than Hawaii.
+The average effective property tax rate here is just 0.28%.
+Although the state’s median home value of almost $669,200 is higher than that of any other state, the typical Hawaii homeowner pays just $1,871 in property taxes each year.
+That's around $700 under the U.S. average.

-A major reason for the low property taxes is the state’s generous exemptions on owner-occupied residences.
+A major reason Hawaii has low property taxes is that it offers generous exemptions on owner-occupied residences.
 Homeowners are eligible for exemptions ranging from $80,000 to $160,000, depending on their county of residence.
-Below, we will dig into these exemptions, as well as other important Hawaii property tax facts.

 How Property Taxes in Hawaii Work

 A mass appraisal uses data on neighborhood, home type and other factors to value a large number of homes at once.
 This process occurs once a year and property owners are sent annual notices of assessment which list their property’s assessed value.
-If you disagree with the assessed value listed you can appeal the decision with your local tax board.
+If you disagree with this value, you can appeal the decision through your local tax board.

 Once the assessed value is calculated, any applicable exemptions are subtracted before tax rates are applied.
 The most common exemption is the home exemption.
-This is available for owner-occupied primary residences only, not for vacation homes.
-In Honolulu County the exemption is $80,000.
-So, for example, if your home has an assessed value of $400,000 and you qualify for the exemption, you will only be taxed on $320,000.
+This is available for owner-occupied primary residences only, meaning vacation homes are ineligible.
+In Honolulu County, the exemption is $100,000.
+So if your home has an assessed value of $400,000 and you qualify for the exemption, you'll only be taxed on $300,000.

 Hawaii Property Tax Rates

-If year-round sunshine wasn’t enticing enough on its own, perhaps the notably lower tax rates in the state convinced you to make the move to the tropical paradise of Hawaii.
-If you’re lucky enough to live there and looking to refinance, or if you’re scouting out a property to move to, take a glance at our Hawaii mortgage rates guide where you will find everything you need to know about mortgages in Hawaii before making your decision.
+As if year-round sunshine isn’t enticing enough, perhaps the notably low tax rates in Hawaii convinced you to make a move here.
+If you’re lucky enough to be scouting out a property to move into in Hawaii, take a glance at our Hawaii mortgage rates guide where you will find everything you need to know about mortgages in Hawaii before making your decision.

 |County||Median Home Value||Median Annual Property Tax Payment||Average Effective Property Tax Rate|

 Seniors can claim a larger home exemption.
-If you are 65 years or older, the exemption is $120,000.
+The older you get, the more you can claim.
 To claim the home exemption you must file an application with the Honolulu Real Property Assessment Division by September 30 of the year before you claim the exemption.
 However, you only need to do so once.
-After you have been deemed eligible for the exemption it will automatically be applied until you change residences.
+After you have been deemed eligible for the exemption, it will automatically be applied until you change residences.

-Property tax rates on the Big Island are even lower than those in Honolulu.
-Hawaii County’s average effective tax rate is just 0.25%.
+Property tax rates on the Big Island are low at an effective rate of just 0.28%.
 Part of the reason for that low rate is that homeowners in Hawaii County who qualify for the homeowner exemption are also eligible for a lower tax rate.

-If you want to move to Hawaii but don’t want to cough up property taxes every year, Maui County may be the place for you.
-Maui’s effective tax rate of 0.17% is not only lowest in the state of Hawaii, it is the fourth lowest of any county in the entire U.S. (out of over 3,100).
+If you want to move to Hawaii, but don’t want to pay up for property taxes every year, Maui County may be the place for you.
+Maui’s effective tax rate of 0.19% is not only the lowest in the state of Hawaii, it's also the lowest of any county in the entire U.S. (out of over 3,100).

-Kaua’i County, which includes the islands of Kauaʻi, Niʻihau, Lehua and Kaʻula, has an effective property tax rate of 0.23%.
-The average amount of property taxes a homeowner in Kauai County pays yearly is $1,133.
+Kaua’i County, which includes the islands of Kauaʻi, Niʻihau, Lehua and Kaʻula, has an effective property tax rate of 0.25%.
+The average amount of property taxes a homeowner in Kauai County pays yearly is $1,376.
 As on the Big Island, property owners who qualify for the homeowner exemption in Kauai County also pay a lower tax rate.
-The full residential rate is 6.05 per $1,000 in taxable value, but the homestead rate is 3.05 per $1,000.
+The full residential rate is 6.05 per $1,000 in taxable value.